 python -c "import uuid; print(uuid.uuid5())"

 UUIDs are expected to be highly unique, but two UUIDs can appear similar when you clone something.
-In the script below, I will create a Bash script that can compare two UUIDs to determine whether they are similar or not:
+The script below compares two UUIDs to determine whether they are similar or not:

 #!/bin/bash